Explicit representations for Banach subspaces of Lizorkin distributions: Introduction

-The procedure for obtaining these subspaces and the representatives is as follows: Given a well understood pair of Banach spaces $(\Spc X, \Spc X^\prime)$, we construct Banach spaces $(\Spc X_{\Op T}, \Spc X_{\Op T}^\prime)$ based on a linear homeomorphism $\Op T \colon \Spc S_1 \subset \Spc X \to \Spc S_2$ defined on some dense subspace of $\Spc X$.
-The core advantage of our construction is that many properties carry over directly to $(\Spc X_{\Op T}, \Spc X_{\Op T}^\prime)$; e.g., the set off extreme points of $\Spc X_{\Op T}^\prime$ can be specified easily from those of $\Spc X^\prime$.
-While our construction is abstract and maybe even artifical at first glance, it allows us to make use of the fact that many (differential) operators are homeomorphisms on $\Spc S_\mathrm{Liz}(\R^d)$, thanks to the denseness of $\Spc S_\mathrm{Liz}(\R^d)$ in $\Spc X = C_0(\R^d)$.
-Unfortunately, the obtained space $\Spc X_{\Op T}^\prime$ usually still consists of equivalence classes.
-Therefore, as second step, we formulate conditions under which the elements of $\Spc X_{\Op T}^\prime$ can be identified using a representation operator.
-These conditions are usually fulfilled when the Greens function of the operator $\Op T$ is sufficiently regular.
-Overall, this framework enables us to design a whole class of interesting new norms for which the related Banach subspaces of Lizorkin distributions have a continuous representation operator.
+The procedure to obtain these subspaces and the representatives is as follows: Given a well understood pair of Banach spaces $(\Spc X, \Spc X^\prime)$, we construct Banach spaces $(\Spc X_{\Op T}, \Spc X_{\Op T}^\prime)$ through a linear homeomorphism $\Op T \colon \Spc S_1 \subset \Spc X \to \Spc S_2$ defined on some dense subspace of $\Spc X$.
+The core advantage of our construction is that many properties carry over directly to $(\Spc X_{\Op T}, \Spc X_{\Op T}^\prime)$; for instance the set of the extreme points of $\Spc X_{\Op T}^\prime$ can be specified easily from those of $\Spc X^\prime$.
+While our construction is abstract, it allows us to make use of the fact that many (differential) operators are homeomorphisms on $\Spc S_\mathrm{Liz}(\R^d)$ due to the density of $\Spc S_\mathrm{Liz}(\R^d)$ in $\Spc X = C_0(\R^d)$.
+Unfortunately, the space $\Spc X_{\Op T}^\prime$ usually still consists of mere equivalence classes.
+Therefore, as second step, we formulate conditions under which we can identify the elements of $\Spc X_{\Op T}^\prime$ using a representation operator.
+These conditions are fulfilled when the Green's function of the operator $\Op T$ is sufficiently regular.
+Overall, this framework enables us to design a rich class of interesting new norms for which the related Banach subspaces of Lizorkin distributions have a continuous representation operator.
 This makes our framework usable for applications.